BirdTrack for mobile devices

 - Why does the app sometimes fail to verify or upload, or fail to confirm my BirdTrack account?
 This can happen when you are on a marginal cellular conection or on the edge of WiFi coverage.
 Please connect to the server when you are sure you have a strong, stable signal.
 All assuming you have a BirdTrack account already, of course!

 - Why won't it work on my iPad?
 The information we have suggests that the app will work on newer iPads only - it will not work on 1st generation iPads.

 - Can I use 'c' or '+' for circa or approximate counts?
-No, we haven't built this into the app.
+Yes!

 - Why do the records vanish from my phone when I upload?
 This is to avoid potential duplicates (and inevitable confusion) between the phone and BirdTrack online, and also to prevent excessive phone memory being used.

 - Is the app available for Blackberry or Windows phones?
 No, sadly we don't have the resources to develop for those more specialist platforms – iOS and Android are the biggest market share, and we target our limited resources into developing this free app on those platforms.